Hyperpolymath/phantom-metal-taste/README.md

 # phantom-metal-taste

-AQL project designed to foster a DISTINCT feeling of irony.
+AQL/VOS project designed to foster a DISTINCT feeling of irony.

 You are aske to weaponise the very heart of enterprise architecture and standards-based modeling.
 Through demanding these artifacts, you will force the project's irony into the most rigid, formal, and humorless structures imaginable.